-The Guardians' performance must be periodically reviewed by an independent person appointed by the Minister of Finance.
+The Guardians' performance must be periodically reviewed by an independent person appointed by the Minister of Finance (see GAPP 7).
 The objective of the review is to assess how effectively and efficiently the Guardians are performing their functions.
 The review report must be presented to Parliament and copies of the reports are published on our website.

-Our Delegations Policy clearly sets out accountabilities between Board and Management and a link to it is provided under GAPP 6.
+Our Board Charter and Delegations Policy clearly set out accountabilities between Board and Management.